julialamenza/packer-ansible-terraform/README.md

-# packer-ansible-terraform-cloud formation
+# packer-ansible-terraform-cloudformation

-** This repository is about how I use packer, ansible, terraform and cloud formation to create a stack in aws. **
+** This repository is about how I use packer, ansible, terraform and cloudformation to create a stack in aws. **

 #### Start installing this: